Welcome to The Center for Integrated Grief

-Hi, and welcome to the Center for Integrated Grief.
-I'm Carolyn the founder and director former hospice social worker.
-I am now a therapist in private practice and a fellow in thanatology.
+Carolyn Gartner is a former hospice social worker, now a therapist in private practice and a fellow in thanatology.
 Thanatology is the academic study of death dying and bereavement; though when we pause to think about it it should be dying death and bereavement.
 It is good to pause and think about things to process them, and kind of examine them.
 That's part of the therapeutic process.
-I just took us on a little journey, but we can always go back, so let's go back to our welcome video.
-What I wanted to convey is that I have a holistic understanding of the whole process.
-I created the Center for Integrated Grief so that we could serve more people from a place of function and intuition, it's science and art.
-We have a clinical skill set and and we connect and attune with our clients from a very human place.
+She created the Center for Integrated Grief so that we could serve more people from a place of function and intuition, it's science and art.
+We have a clinical skill set and we connect and attune with our clients from a very human place.
 So welcome, and we're here to support you and serve you.

 A Night of Remembrance: NJ Water Lantern Festival